-On the other hand you have Avantera Unwind, which focuses more on sleep, helping you relax, managing stress and overall health.
-As such, you have different ingredients, including ashwagandha, zinc, melatonin and a flower blend.
+On the other hand, you have Avantera Unwind, which focuses more on sleep, helping you relax, managing stress and overall health.
+As such, you have different ingredients, including ashwagandha, zinc, melatonin and a floral blend.

 Despite the fact that the different ingredients do in fact have positive effects in the areas above, I don’t think there’s enough on the mix.
 For example, there could be some bacopa monnieri, or L-theanine (both found on Elevate).
 Other nootrics that you could add to the mix include, rhodiola rosea, GABA, ginseng, sage, b-vitamins…

-As a consequence, I belief that Avantera Unwind falls short, too.
+As a consequence, I believe that Avantera Unwind falls short, too.
 It wouldn’t be my recommendation to tackle these issues, even though, some users might see positive effects.

 Does Using Avantera Elevate + Unwind Work?